hum4nG0D/hum4nG0D.github.io/_posts/2025-07-10-Immich-Google-Photos-Backup-Replacement.md

 ---
-title: "Immich: Self-hosted Google Photos Backup Replacement"
+title: "Immich: A Free Self-hosted Google Photos Backup Replacement"
-description: "A photo backup solution that is free and you can do self-hosted at home.
+description: "A free photo backup solution that is free and you can do self-hosted at home.
 Combining with Cloudflare Access, you can sync from anywhere."
 date: "2025-07-10"
 categories: [Lab]
 tags: [Photos, Cloudflare Access, Backup, Home Lab]